-The fair market value of forward exchange contracts is based on forward exchange rates.
-The fair market values of interest rate swaps and currency swaps are based on the amounts presented by the relevant financial institutions.
+The fair market values of interest rate swaps and forward exchange contracts are calculated based on the amounts presented by the relevant financial institutions, and are classified as the level 2 fair market value.

-2. The stock of non-consolidated subsidiaries and affiliates (¥9,277 million on the Consolidated Balance Sheet), unlisted stocks (¥2,292 million on the same) and securities invested in non-consolidated subsidiaries and affiliates (¥5 million on the same) do not have a market value because it is hard to estimate future cash flows, and it is difficult to obtain their fair market value.
-Therefore, these are not included in "(3) Investment securities."
+2. Stocks, etc. without fair market value (stock of non-consolidated subsidiaries and affiliates (¥9,332 million on the Consolidated Balance Sheet), unlisted stocks (¥2,329 million on the same) and securities invested in non-consolidated subsidiaries and affiliates (¥5 million on the same)) are not included in "(1) Investment Securities."